MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Remove-AdfsClaimDescription.md

 ## INPUTS

 ### Microsoft.IdentityServer.PowerShell.Resources.ClaimDescription

-You can pipe a class structure that represents a claim description object for the Federation Service.
+A ClaimDescription object is received by the *TargetClaimDescription* parameter.

+### System.String

+String objects are received by the *TargetClaimType*, *TargetName* and *TargetShortName* parameters.

 ## OUTPUTS

+### Microsoft.IdentityServer.PowerShell.Resources.ClaimDescription

+Returns the removed ClaimDescription object when the *PassThru* parameter is specified.
+By default, this cmdlet does not generate any output.

 ### None

 ## NOTES
-* Use claim descriptions to configure the list of claims that are available to be offered or accepted by the Active Directory Federation Services (AD FS) 2.0.
+* Use claim descriptions to configure the list of claims that are available to be offered or accepted by the Active Directory Federation Services (AD FS).

 ## RELATED LINKS